Malaria

 - Severe malaria is associated with a high rate of concurrent bacteraemia.1

-- Malaria can be broadly classified according to parasite species into:
+- Malaria can be broadly classified according to plasmodium parasite species into:

 - falciparum malaria (caused by Plasmodium falciparum - knowlesi infection can cause a similar clinical picture)